Shaped canvas: Pioneers of modern shaped-canvas painting

 Abraham Joel Tobias made "shaped canvases" in the 1930s.
 Uruguayan artist Rhod Rothfuss began to experiment with "marco irregular" paintings in 1942, late in 1944 publish in Arturo magazine the seminal text "El marco: un problema de la plástica actual".
 Munich-born painter Rupprecht Geiger exhibited "shaped canvases" in 1948 in Paris, France.

 Paintings exhibited by the New Orleans born abstract painter Edward Clark shown at New York's Brata Gallery in 1957 have also been termed shaped canvas paintings.

 Between the late 1950s through the mid-1960s Jasper Johns experimented with shaped and compartmentalized canvases, notably with his Three Flags painting – one canvas placed on top of another, larger canvas.
 Robert Rauschenberg's experimental assemblages and "combines" of the 1950s also explored variations of divided and shaped canvas.
-Argentine artist Lucio Fontana also began early on the experiment in shaped and compartmentalized canvases with his Concetto Spaziale, Attese series in 1959.
+The Argentine-Italian artist Lucio Fontana also began early on the experiment in shaped and compartmentalized canvases with his Concetto Spaziale, Attese series in 1959.
 Assigning a date to the origin of the postwar shaped canvas painting may not be possible, but certainly it had emerged by the late 1950s.